mikaelvesavuori/minion/README.md

 ## Future ideas

 - Support for non-OpenAI providers
-- Support for changing the model used
-- Support for configuration files to drive tool/language choices and such
+- Support for configuration files to additional concepts, like tool/language choices and such
 - Support for custom code/docs review policies
 - Generate code from diagram (`minion scaffold`)
-- `minion review diagrams <PATH>`, add support when OpenAI APIs supports image input
-- `minion review full`, using full codebase when OpenAI APIs support very big context windows